 Things to do in Whistler this Summer

 We love Whistler.
-It’s our favourite weekend getaway and/or day trip from Vancouver, so we thought we’d write a detailed guide about things to do in Whistler this summer.
+It’s our favourite weekend getaway and/or day trip from Vancouver.
+Therefore, we thought it’s about time that we published a detailed guide about all the wonderful things to do in Whistler this summer.

 We like to visit at least 4-5 times per year, ideally once per season.
 It’s an easy 1.5 hour drive from Vancouver to Whistler, which makes it our go-to option for a weekend getaway.
 There are so many fun outdoor adventures in Whistler that this post could easily have 50+ items.